nodegui/qode/README.md

 Qode is published as a NPM module as `@nodegui/qode`.
-For more details on the npm module visit: `npm/README.md`
+For more details on the npm module visit: `npm/README.md` The changes to node are visible in the `qode-v12.x` branches in `https://github.com/nodegui/node`

 ## Changes to Node.js